HPCurtis/BE_sentiment_analysis/README.md

 ## Transformer sentiment analysis

+The sentiment analysis here is based of the results of distilbert-base-uncased-finetuned-sst-2-english text classifcation neural network.

 # Success
 Overall the efforts invested by the various individuals to save Bachata Exchange were succesful with its return to the London dance scene confirmed.
+The model indenifies the sentiment of text classfying it as either postive or negative in sentiment.

 # References
 Dederichs, K. (2024).
 Join to connect?
 Voluntary involvement, social capital, and socioeconomic inequalities.
 Social Networks, 76, 42-50.